 "Our actions matter, our words matter.
 And I just want to encourage anyone watching to please learn from my mistakes," Wallen said.
 "There's no reason to downplay what I did.
 It matters.
 And please know I'm carefully choosing my next step to repair."

 On April 13, Wallen posted a handwritten note on social media announcing that he won't tour this summer.
-(Wallen was scheduled to open Luke Bryan's Proud to Be Right Here tour this summer.)
+(Wallen was scheduled to open Luke Bryan's Proud to Be Right Here tour.)

 "I've found this time away to be very valuable to me in many ways, but I feel like I need a little more of it and therefore will not be performing tour dates this summer," Wallen wrote.
 "It means I won't be playing festivals or the Luke Bryan tour dates.
 But it's important to me personally, if you can, go to these shows -- support country music.
 Country music is back and that's a beautiful damn thing."

-Wallen released an apology following the video's release.
+Wallen also released an apology directly following the video's February release.

 "I'm embarrassed and sorry," Wallen said in a statement.
 "I used an unacceptable and inappropriate racial slur that I wish I could take back.
 There are no excuses to use this type of language, ever.
 I want to sincerely apologize for using the word.
 I promise to do better."